bediger4000/linked_lists/README.md

 rotate by zero
 to take into account.

-The mistaken problem statement could actually be a way to try out a candidate's critical thinking skills.
+The mistaken problem statement could be a way to try out a candidate's critical thinking skills.
-Identifying bugs in requirements is necessary.
+Identifying bugs in requirements is necessary on the job.

 If the candidate finds their attempts at clarification of the problematic test case(s) rebuffed,